BaseTechStack/dev.base.al/docs/projects/bux/store-pattern.md

 title: Store Pattern
 ---

-# Store Pattern in BaseNuxt
+# Store Pattern in BaseUX

-This page documents the store pattern implementation in BaseNuxt, highlighting the integration between the base store and entity-specific stores.
+This page documents the store pattern implementation in BaseUX, highlighting the integration between the base store and entity-specific stores.

 ## Overview

-The BaseNuxt store system uses composition with Pinia's `defineStore` for state management.
+The BaseUX store system uses composition with Pinia's `defineStore` for state management.
 This approach provides better type safety, improved developer experience, and more maintainable code.

 ## Implementation Details